signalfx/splunk-otel-collector/internal/confmapprovider/discovery/README.md

 `--config-dir <config.d path>` and `SPLUNK_CONFIG_DIR` option and environment variable to load additional components and service configuration from the specified `config.d` directory (`/etc/otel/collector/config.d` by default).

+This component is also exposed in the Collector via the `--discovery [--dry-run]` option that also uses the `--config-dir <config.d path>` and `SPLUNK_CONFIG_DIR` option and environment variable that attempts to instantiate any `.discovery.yaml` receivers using corresponding `.discovery.yaml` observers in a "preflight" Collector service, using any successfully discovered entities in the final config, or writing it to stdout if `--dry-run` was specified.